 Heat-related illnesses happen when your body cannot cool itself.
 Some heat illnesses are mild, like heat rash, sunburn, and heat cramps.
 Others like heat exhaustion, dehydration, and heat stroke can be severe or even life-threatening.

 Use these links to keep cool and healthy when the weather heats up.

-There are no heat alerts at this time.
-Check the National Weather Service for the latest weather conditions.
+There is no heat alert at this time.
+Check weather forecasts from the National Weather Service for the most recent weather information.